 Due to the overwhelming evidence we had to support our claim that the fossil bed is anything but “almost totally removed“, we agreed to the investigation.

 The investigation was led by Niall Corbet, an Operations Manager (right).
 He would be investigating the extent/size of the fossil bed at Birk Knowes.
-To help carry this out he invited two reviewers independent of SNH to look at the NMS report; written as a result of the NMS survey of Birk Knowes.
+To help carry this out he invited two reviewers independent of SNH to look at the NMS report.

 The two reviewers were Nick Fraser, Keeper of Natural Sciences at the National Museums of Scotland and Jonathan Larwood, Senior Specialist of Geology and Palaeontology from Natural England.

-The NMS staff had an unobstructed view of the fossil beds as an excavator was used to clear scree.
+The NMS staff had an unobstructed view of the fossil beds as an excavator was used to clear scree (see below).

-This is why we were surprised to find out that the NMS had apparently concluded that the fossil bed was almost gone.
+Because of this fact we were surprised to find out that the NMS had apparently concluded that the fossil bed is almost gone.
 The above photograph shows an NMS staff member sampling the south exposure.
 There is more than 7 meters of fossil bed exposed in this photograph.

 As we had yet to see the NMS report we requested to see this document.
 We wanted to find out precisely what the NMS had written about the fossil bed.
 Niall Corbet gave us access to it.